prtk1729/Annotation-tool/README.md

 * Type 'conda activate at37' and Enter.
 * pip install -r requirements.txt
 * Type 'python main.py --is_os_win 1' for Windows users and for non-Windows-users type 'python main.py --is_os_win 0'.
-* Copy everything after 'Dash is running on' say (http://127.0.0.1:7236) and open a new browser tab (say Chrome/Mozilla etc) and URL field of the tab.
+* Copy everything after 'Dash is running on' say (http://127.0.0.1:7236) and open a new browser tab (say Chrome/Mozilla etc) and paste in the URL field of the tab.

 # Running everytime after first time
 * Open the folder containing the anaconda_zip file i.e ~/Downloads/anaconda_test.